Mining Intelligence and News

 Ivanhoe Electric Inc. 100 % Indirect

 The Santa Cruz Project lies primarily on private land, which is dominantly fee-simple (complete and irrevocable ownership).
-Surface titles and associated rights were acquired by Ivanhoe Electric in 2022 and 2023 as purchases and options on private parcels.
+Surface titles and associated rights were acquired by Ivanhoe Electric (IE) in 2022 and 2023 as purchases and options on private parcels.
 Mineral title for the Project was acquired in 2021 via an agreement with Central Arizona Resources (CAR) for the right to acquire 100% of CAR’s option over the DR Horton Energy (DRHE) mineral title.

 Contractors